Charles Keck

 Charles Keck (September 9, 1875 - April 23, 1951) was an American sculptor from New York City, New York.

 Early life and education

 Keck studied at the National Academy of Design and the Art Students League of New York with Philip Martiny, and was an assistant to Augustus Saint-Gaudens from 1893 to 1898.
 He also attended the American Academy in Rome.
 In 1921 he was elected into the National Academy of Design as an Associate member and became a full Academician in 1928.
 He is best known for his monuments and architectural sculpture.
 His work was also part of the sculpture event in the art competition at the 1932 Summer Olympics.
 His interment was located at Fishkill Rural cemetery.

+The Stonewall Jackson sculpture in downtown Charlottesville, Virginia in 2014.
+Statue was taken down and destroyed in 2021.